DexlerNG/chat-ops-deploy/readme.md

 - Create a CircleCI API Token
 - Run the script `ts-node ./src/app/entrypoint/commands/sync-all-circleci-webhooks.script.ts` to sync the webhooks to your circleci projects.
 This is basically just pulling all your projects and adding a webhook to them
 - The url to the webhook is `https://<your-host>/v1/process-webhook/?:CICDProvider`

+### Payfonte Deployment
+1. Run the command on slack to deploy mockoon `deploy chat-ops-deploy production master`
+2. Once step one is done.
+Proceed to the infra server(s) and run the following
+    1. `cd infra-iaac/infra-tools/chat-ops-deploy`
+    2. `dc up -d` to restart the application
+    3. `cd infra-iaac/infra-tools/nginx`
+    4. `dc restart` to restart the nginx server